deeheber/aws-serverless-url-shortener/README.md

 If it does not exist in the DynamoDB table, a 404 error will be returned.

+### DynamoDB

+TODO add into about DDB main table + GSI schema

 ### Cleanup

 If you want to delete the resources created by this project, run `npm run destroy`.

-Delete the secret that you created in the Secrets Manager console.
+Everything in this stack is considered Serverless, so unless you have a lot of usage and/or content in the DynamoDB table this will likely remain in the AWS free tier.